Crossroads Guitar Festival 2010: Reception

 Shortly after the festival was over, Clapton called the event "a great success", noting the reason being "good weather, great crowd, and the fact, that [he] has done it [at the Toyota Park] previously made it a familliar venue for everybody.
 It was like everyone came back, knowing what they were getting into.
 It is kinda like the usual suspects now.
 There is a core group of players and people, that want to do it".
-Being asked about the success of his "Crossroads"-releases, Clapton recalled the key players of the event that lead to the success of the concert film releases: "Vince Gill, ZZ Top, Sonny Landreth, Jimmie Vaughan, Buddy Guy, the list goes on now".
+Being asked about the success of his "Crossroads"-releases, Clapton recalled the key players of the event that led to the success of the concert film releases: "Vince Gill, ZZ Top, Sonny Landreth, Jimmie Vaughan, Buddy Guy, the list goes on now".
 Clapton also noted in the interview, that he did not like the last jam at the end of the concert, because it featured over 25 guitar players.
-The British rock musician noted, that he wanted to play with Pino Daniele and Johnny Lang, but did not get a chance to jam with them on stage, because it is very difficult to marshall the guitar festival properly.
-Talking about his performance at 8 o'clock in the evening, Clapton recalled that he "conserves some energy, but paced himself all wrong this time" and was "shattered [with] nothing to give", but also notes that he was "match fit" for the concert and "very happy".
+The British rock and blues musician noted, that he wanted to play with Pino Daniele and Johnny Lang, but did not get a chance to jam with them on stage, because it is very difficult to marshall the guitar festival properly.
+Talking about his performance at 8 o'clock in the evening, Clapton recalled that he "conserves some energy, but paced himself all wrong this time" and was "shattered [with] nothing to give," but also notes that he was "match fit" for the concert and "very happy".

 Critical

-Music journalist Jon Pareles from The New York Times calls the release atmosphere "decidedly old-fashioned" and liked the fact that, "every note, give or take an echo effect, was played by hand".
-Pareles likes the release and notes the "excellent performances" on the concert DVD.
+Music journalist Jon Pareles from The New York Times called the release atmosphere "decidedly old-fashioned" and liked the fact that "every note, give or take an echo effect, was played by hand."
+Pareles liked the release and noted the "excellent performances" on the concert DVD.
 All·About·Jazz reporter Doug Collette finds, "this double DVD, reaffirms Eric Clapton's serious intent to showcase the art of the guitar and his own devotion to the blues".
 Music critic Jeffrey Kauffman from the Blu-ray Disc Association awarded the release four and a half points out of five.
-Swiss music critic Michael Herb from String Works calls the release "a great investment" and especially likes the way the artists are presented on the video footage.
+Swiss music critic Michael Herb from String Works calls the release "a great investment" and especially liked the way the artists were presented on the video footage.
 He also noted that the production is "perfect".
 He awarded the release seven out of a possible ten stars.
 Rick Moore from the American Songwriter awards the release four out of five possible stars, noting: "The direction by veteran music video and documentary director Martyn Atkins is top-notch, as is the editing, with appropriate amounts of time spent on close-ups, wide shots and backstage footage.
 Sometimes the narration by the artists talking about each other is a little hard to follow, and the DVD's climax with B.B.
-King is almost a little anti-climactic.
+King is almost a little anticlimactic.
 But that's definitely splitting hairs.
 Guitar players, and fans of guitar players – especially blues-influenced ones – should love this DVD.
 It's also available in blu-ray, and a great idea for Christmas".